Do you remember when you first came up with the idea for your new SaaS product?

 3. Quality - Every feature you build doesn’t just require the code to make it work it also requires you to write tests, perform usability and cross-browser testing and generally maintain the feature.
 Leveraging a pre-built solution has the added benefit of being battle-tested out of the box and often supported by an active team or community of experts to help you get up and running.

 So the next time a developer insists you should spend 6 weeks building boilerplate features instead of an hour setting up existing tooling, consider that there might be other options.

 Because remember, the more time you spend getting your product to market the greater the cost of development and more importantly the more time you could spend building in the wrong direction.

-With more than 10,000 SaaS products in existence today, isn’t it time we start focusing our time on the features that make our new product different?
+With more than 10,000 SaaS products in existence today, isn’t it time we start focusing our time on the features that make our new products different?